Homemade blueberry lemon bread from scratch, made with smooth olive oil, a creamy richness from ricotta cheese and a decadent lemon glaze!

 Preheat your oven to 350 “ F

-In a large bowl whisk together the flour with baking soda and baking powder.
+In a large bowl whisk together the flour with the baking soda, baking powder and sea salt.
 Add the blueberries and half of the lemon zest and gently toss to coat.
 Set aside.

 In a separate bowl whisk together the eggs, granulated sugar, olive oil, vanilla and ricotta cheese until smooth.
 Transfer to the bowl with the flour blueberry mixture.